Michel Sabbah: Patriarch

 Other sources, though, never believed either of the in pectore cardinals to be Sabbah, and in 2001 it would be revealed he was not one of them.

 From 1999 to 2007, Sabbah was the International President of Pax Christi, a Catholic organisation promoting peace.

+Retirement

 Sabbah resigned as Patriarch on 19 March 2008, after reaching the age of 75, the age of retirement.
 Sabbah served as the Grand Prior of the chivalric Equestrian Order of the Holy Sepulchre of Jerusalem, one of the knightly orders founded in 1099.
 On 11 December 2009, Sabbah together with other prominent Palestinian Christian leaders launched the Kairos Palestine Document against Israeli occupation.

+In August 2025, Sabbah signed onto a statement from Jerusalem Voice for Justice, of which he is a member, that referred to the Gaza war as a genocide and said it could spread to other parts of Palestine.